“Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.”

 Php 1:20, “According to my earnest expectation and hope that in nothing I shall be ashamed, but with all boldness, as always, so now also Christ will be magnified in my body, whether by life or by death.”

-“Ashamed” is the feeling of fear that prevents us from doing something (2 Cor.
+“Ashamed” is the sense of dishonor that prevents us from having a proper sense of self or doing something constructive (2 Cor.
 10:8; Php.
 1:20; 1 John 2:28).
 This term is used for being ashamed before the Lord Jesus at His Judgment Seat.
-The Judgment Seat is where the Lord will evaluate the lives of Christians.
+The Judgment Seat is where the Lord will evaluate the lives of Christians, not non-Christians.

 We can translate “Let him not be ashamed” as “Don’t be embarrassed.”
 This is a challenge toward poise.
-If we suffer, there is no reason to fall apart or throw a tantrum.
-Some Christians live in panic palace.
+If others reject us for sharing our faith, there is no reason to feel that we have failed.
+Some Christians live in the sense of failure.
 They are frequently upset and full of self-pity.

-In this verse, there is no shame if we suffer in a Christian manner rather than as a lawbreaker (4:15).
+In this verse, there is no shame if we suffer in a Christian manner rather than as a lawbreaker (1 Pe 4:15).

 Ro 1:16, “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.”